Brmanzo/ECS_150_Project_2_submission/REPORT.md

 is always accurate.
 When a program completes its execution without yielding, it is dequeued but is instead enqueued into our zombie queue to be destroyed upon completion of uthread_run().
 When idle is the only thread left in the ready queue, it exists at current_thread and queue_length(ready_queue) is zero.
-This is cause to exit the loop and destroy the leftover queues by passing queue_delete() into the queue_iterate function.
+This is cause to exit the loop and destroy the leftover queues by passing queuedelete into the queue_iterate function.
 Nailing the structure of this API was a challenge as our first implementation required access to queue internals, eg. queue->head->next->value which is unintended behavior for queue.c.
 Our next